-Merseyside Recycling and Waste Authority (MRWA) is in the latter stages of procuring new infrastructure through its Resource Recovery Contract.
+Merseyside Waste Disposal Authority (MWDA) is in the latter stages of procuring new infrastructure through its Resource Recovery Contract.
 Government funding has been approved for this contract through the Private Finance Initiative (PFI) to support the expenditure required.
 The technology being taken forward will be an Energy from Waste facility which is Combined Heat and Power enabled to maximise the recovery value from the residual waste.
 The contract is expected to be awarded in 2012 with the main recovery facility being built outside Merseyside and operational from 2015 and the contract will run until 2041.
 The procurement will take into account the impacts of the management of waste further up the hierarchy.

-BENEFITS of recovery Diversion of biodegradable waste to meet or exceed Merseyside's Landfill Allowances.
-Recovery of value from at least 75% of waste in line with the Waste Strategy for England 2007.
-Economies of scale procuring long term contracts that provide value for money.
-A source of local, secure low carbon and renewable energy.
+Benefits of recovery Challenges of recovery Diversion of biodegradable waste to meet or exceed Merseyside's Landfill Allowances Recovery of value from at least 75% of waste in line with the Waste Strategy for England 2007 Economies of scale procuring long term contracts that provide value for money A source of local, secure low carbon and renewable energy Ensuring that the impact of increased recycling and waste reduction activities is planned for when procuring residual waste treatment capacity